Support

 3. KYC verification

-• KYC webhook handler built (if webhooks implemented) — Your webhook endpoint handles eventType: "kyc_verification" events and processes all outcomes: verified, under_review, and rejected.
+• KYC webhook handler built (if webhooks implemented) — Your endpoint handles eventType: "kyc_verification" and processes every terminal status: verified, verified_manually, rejected, rejected_manually, expired, and under_review.

 4. Payments and disbursements